rich-iannone/pkgattrs/README.md

 pkgattrs
 ========

 The goal of pkgattrs is to get information on the contents of an R package.
-So far, we can obtain of summary of functions available in a package using the `get_pkg_fcn_info()` function.
+So far, we can obtain a summary of functions available in a package using the `get_pkg_fcn_info()` function.
 Here is an example of that for the `blastula` package.

 ``` r
 library(pkgattrs)